Welcome to our community!

 A nice read is also Patrick's story Harry Potter And The Cryptocurrency of Stars, where he tries to explain the Stellar network set inside the Harry Potter universe.

 Initially Stellar.org got an $3M investment from the Silicon Valley giant Stripe in exchange for 2B Lumens.
-Other financial institutions like Barclays and Deloitte are already starting to use Stellar's network to reduce costs.

 In May 2016 Joyce stepped down as Executive Director of the Stellar Development Foundation and passed her role on Jed McCaleb.

-Jed wrote a blog post in May 2016 explaining Stellar.org's roadmap:
+Jed wrote a blog post in May 2016 explaining Stellar.org's roadmap.

 He puts a lot of weight into Nigeria's financial ecosystem, while continuously improving the technology.